-I now pass from the Paris hospitals to statements made by doctors in care of the insane asylums.
-If you take an ordinary lunatic and throw him into the hypnotic state, you can obtain from him in some cases intelligence and reasoning power.
+obtain from him in some cases intelligence and reasoning power.
 The moment he is out of that condition he is again a lunatic, but under hypnotism he becomes an intelligent thinker.

-Now, these things are done over and over again.
+report Now, these things are done over and over again.
 Suppose you prove that instead of thought varying with the state of the brain it varies against it; that when the brain is in a state of coma, thought is exceptionally active; that when the brain is paralysed, memory is exceptionally acute and brings back events that are long forgotten; what is the inevitable inference?
 That although thought may continually be expressed through the brain, it is also possible to express it without the brain; that although it is true that many events remain in the normal memory and others are forgotten, those forgotten events are not really forgotten; they remain in consciousness, although out of sight; they can be brought up by consciousness, although normally they have vanished.
-So that you are led inevitably by these observations that can be repeated indefinitely, to realise that human consciousness is something more than is expressed through the physical brain.
+So that you are led inevitably by these observations, which can be repeated indefinitely, to realise that human consciousness is something more than is expressed through the physical brain.

-I am not going to press the argument one bit beyond that, for the moment, but you do prove to demonstration that there is more consciousness in a man than comes out in his waking moments when the brain is in its normal state of activity: that he has a consciousness wider than the waking: that under abnormal conditions this consciousness. emerges: that it contains the record of events that the waking consciousness has forgotten; that it is able to exercise powers keener and subtler than the powers of the waking consciousness.
+I am not going to press the argument one bit beyond that, for the moment, but you can prove to demonstration that there is more consciousness in a man than comes out in his waking moments when the brain is in its normal state of activity;

+that he has a consciousness wider than the waking; that under abnormal conditions this con. sciousness emerges; that it contains the record of events that the waking consciousness has for. gotten; that it is able to exercise powers keener and subtler than the powers of the waking con. sciousness.
 So that you finally come to the conclusion that whatever human consciousness may be-and on that at present we will not dogmatise-that whatever human consciousness may be, it is something more than that which we know in our healthy waking moments, and that there is more of us than is expressed through the brain, that we are able to produce more in consciousness than our brain allows us to express; and so we arrive at the rather startling conclusion that the brain is a limitation placed on our consciousness; a partial instrument, instead of the producer, of thought.

 That is, we have entirely reversed the materialistic position.
-Instead of the brain producing thought thought expresses itself partially through the brain As much of it as can get through comes through, and the rest remains for the time unexpressed but not non existent.
-This is so much recognised now that all these French schools will divide consciousness, and tell you about the waking consciousness and the dream consciousness, that which is called the subliminal consciousness, there are all sorts of wonderful terms, that I sometimes think do more to cover ignorance than to express knowledge, and we constantly find the most wonderfully complicated expressions which are intended to convey the idea that I have put into rather rough phrase, that there is more of us in consciousness than comes through the brain.
+Instead of the brain producing thought, thought expresses itself partially through the brain.
+As much of it as can get through comes through, and the rest remains for the time unexpressed but not non-existent.
+This is so much recognised now that all these French schools will divide consciousness, and tell you about the waking consciousness and the dream consciousness, that which is call subliminal terms, ignorance constant expressions that :